stjudecloud/university/docs/pecan/data/index.md

 **Table 1.** GenomePaint datasets. (hg19) Pediatric, PAN-ALL versus (hg38) Pediatric, SJLIFE data sets available.

 # ProteinPaint
 The Pediatric dataset consists of somatic variants and tumor RNA-seq data shown in the protein view.
-The dataset is comprised of the GRCh37/hg19 genome as well as data from the Pediatric Cancer Genome Project ([PCGP](https://permalinks.stjude.cloud/permalinks/pcgp)), NCI Target cohort, the Pan-TARGET study (PMID: [29489755](https://pubmed.ncbi.nlm.nih.gov/29489755/)), and the Shanghai Children's Medical Center T-ALL cohort (PMID: [32632335](https://pubmed.ncbi.nlm.nih.gov/32632335/)).
+The dataset is comprised of the GRCh37/hg19 genome as well as data from the Pediatric Cancer Genome Project ([PCGP](https://permalinks.stjude.cloud/permalinks/pcgp)), NCI TARGET cohort, the Pan-TARGET study (PMID: [29489755](https://pubmed.ncbi.nlm.nih.gov/29489755/)), and the Shanghai Children's Medical Center T-ALL cohort (PMID: [32632335](https://pubmed.ncbi.nlm.nih.gov/32632335/)).
 A liftover of genomic variants and gene internals created the GRCh/hg38 dataset.

 The NCI's Genomic Data Commmons ([GDC](https://gdc.cancer.gov/about-gdc)) coagulates data from NCI-supported programs, such as TCGA and TARGET.